-Subjects in the graduate programs are normally offered every session or every year.
+Subjects in our postgraduate courses are normally offered every session or every year.
 Classes proceed in a given session only when there is sufficient demand.
 UTS: Communication reserves the right to cancel a class or a subject if it is not viable.